 Clarity in purpose

 People are inspired when they know the “why” behind the “what” they are asked to do.
-When they understand and believe in the big picture, their motivation levels and incredibly higher, and their contribution to the bigger goal can be hugely rewarding to them and to the team.
+When they understand and believe in the big picture, their motivation levels are incredibly higher, and their contribution to the bigger goal can be hugely rewarding to them and to the team.

 Let (and trust) the team to solve

 As a manager, you know (kinda!) where you need the team to go; you know what needs to get done.
 But involving the team in the solutioning process; making the ideas theirs, rather than yours, drive a much greater sense of ownership.
-Then recognize them, give them visibility and celebrate their success.
+Then recognise them, give them visibility and celebrate their success.

 It trumps everything.
 It’s not about being weak or timid.
 It’s not about being subservient.
 It’s not about being any less aggressive than you would otherwise be.
 But, when you approach any job (including that of leading a team) with humility, you are approaching it with a mindset that I don’t know everything, and I am open to learning.
 There is a better way of doing something than I have tried before, and I am hungry to learn what that may be.
 As a leader, your job is also to make decisions (and coach/ empower others to make decisions); but then the decisions you and your team make are probably better considered and more inclusive.

-I'm sure this list could go on and on!
+I’m sure this list could go on and on!
 What would you add and why is it important to your list?
-I'm always on the lookout to expand my point of view if it will help optimize, empower and enable my team for stellar performance.
+I’m always on the lookout to expand my point of view if it will help optimise, empower and enable my team for stellar performance.